We have made decisions on 6 special variation and 2 minimum rate increase applications

 - explained and quantified the council’s productivity improvements and cost containment strategies.

-A summary of our Special Variation decisions over the last 10 years from 2015-16 can be found at Summary table of SV decisions.
+A summary of our special variation decisions over the last 10 years from 2015-16 can be found at Summary table of SV decisions.